Youth On Boards Initiative

 Getting a Youth on Boards program started:

 Step 1: Garner support among the adults in the community.
-In particular, you will need the support of the City Administrator, the Mayor or other high-ranking elected official, the Superintendent or School Board Chair, and the Executive Director’s and/or Board Chairs of local non-profits.
+In particular, you will need the support of: the City Administrator, the Mayor or other high-ranking elected official; the Superintendent and/or School Board Chair; and the Executive Director’s and/or Board Chairs of local non-profits.

 Use this document to help facilitate your conversations.

 Step 2: Recruit youth to participate in the program.
 Start with asking teachers and school administrators for the names of youth that would benefit from participating.
+Encourage them to consider traditional and non-traditional leadership skills – and to recommend a diverse cohort of young people.
 Survey the youth in programs that you already have up and running and gather from them names of their peers that would be interested in the Youth on Boards program.
 Send these potential participants a letter from the Mayor and a well-known non-profit executive inviting them to apply to the program.

 Include a simple application that describes the potential boards they can serve on including their usual meeting times.

 Step 3: Once the youth have applied and you have determined which Boards/Commissions they will be serving on, the next step is informing the youth and also the City, School Board, and the Non-Profit leaders which youth will be serving with them during the coming year.
-Here are examples of letters sent to youth members and the HCI leadership team informing them of their new youth Board members.
+Here are examples of letters sent to youth members and Northfield and Cannon Valley League of Women Voters informing them of their new youth Board members.

-Step 5: General Orientation – this is the time to explain to the youth members the general expectations of the program.
-In presenting an overview of the program spend time talking about the important role they will have in their community, how they can gather input from their peers and bring that back to the boards they are sitting on to amplify youth voice, and who will be there to support them throughout the year.
-It is also a good time to gather contact information, have them sign a commitment form and to get their picture to build an online directory.
+Step 5: General Orientation – This is the time to explain to the youth members the general expectations of the program.
+In presenting an overview of the program, spend time talking about: the important role they will have in their community; how they can gather input from their peers and bring that back to the boards they are sitting on to amplify youth voice; and who will be there to support them throughout the year.
+It is also a good time to gather contact information, have them sign a commitment form, and get their picture to build an online directory.
 Forms to help you through this general orientation are here:

 - Contact Information Form